Licensed Professional Counselor

 Supporting you with compassionate, mindfulness-based therapy, I help you heal, grow and thrive!

 6901 SE Lake Rd

 Practicing Since: 2015

-Some issues I can help with include depression, anxiety, co-dependency, past trauma, men's issues, neurodiversity issues (ADHD and Autism), and creating better communication and more intimacy in your relationships.
+Some issues I can help with include developmental trauma, anxiety, co-dependency, career, men's issues, neurodiversity issues (ADHD and Autism), and creating better communication and more intimacy in your relationships.

 I incorporate mindfulness-based methods of Hakomi, Recreation of Self (RC-S), attachment work, and trauma resourcing.
 I have extensive training learning these modalities through my internship experience and training with Mindful Experiential Therapy Approaches (M.E.T.A.).